ai/size-limit/README.md

 * **config**: a path to a custom webpack config.
 * **ignore**: an array of files and dependencies to exclude from the project size calculation.
+* **modifyWebpackConfig**: (.size-limit.js only) function that can be used to do last-minute changes to the webpack config, like adding a plugin

 If you use Size Limit to track the size of CSS files, make sure to set `webpack: false`.
 Otherwise, you will get wrong numbers, because webpack